-The methodology for calculating the caseload in tables 14 through 18 has been revised to include cases that have been authorised but which have not yet received a payment.
-More information on this is included in the Caseload (new applicants and people being transferred) section below.
+The methodology for calculating caseload by award type (Table 11) has been revised to use the award level extract which contains information on a client's award and any changes to their award type and award level over time.
+More information on this is included in the caseload (new applicants and case transfers) section below.